 The analytics you collect are not just useful when compared to your own metrics.
 You’ll want to compare your performance to how competitors in your industry and ecommerce shops in general are performing.
 These benchmarks help you determine how you are performing compared to others and isolate areas to improve.

-Many of these metrics are the same as the metrics you would measure for your own business.
-Looking at these metrics with industry and ecommerce data is an ideal way of measuring your performance and gauging it when you have few standards to compare to.
+Many of these metrics are the same ones you would measure for your own business.
+Looking at this data alongside industry data shows how you stack up against the competition.

 Make the most of your ecommerce platform by applying the analytics you gather to your checkout process.
-Decreasing your checkout abandonment rate can help you capture potentially lost sales and revenue, gaining profit that would otherwise be turned away for false positive fraud indications.
+Decreasing your checkout abandonment rate can help you capture potentially lost sales and revenue, gaining profit that were turned away for false positive fraud indications.

-As a checkout solution that overlays on your current platform, Bolt works seamlessly with the ecommerce platform you have in place.
-With a 100% fraud protection guarantee, you can let Bolt worry about fraud and focus on what you do best, developing great products.
+As a checkout solution that overlays on your current platform, Bolt works with your current ecommerce platform.
+With a 100% fraud protection guarantee, you can let Bolt worry about fraud and focus developing great products.